apache/fury-site/docs/guide/dart/type-registration.md

 See [External-Type Serialization](external-types.md) for the declaration.

-## Registering a Manual Serializer
+## Registering a Custom Serializer

 Pass a serializer instance directly when a type needs custom wire or construction logic: